hasifnumerics/Physics-Thesis-on-Facilitated-Diffusion/README.md

 # Optimization of Transcription Factor Search Times

 ## Overview
 This repository contains the comprehensive work of Hasif Ahmed's physics thesis, focusing on the dynamics of transcription factor search times.
 Through a comparative analysis, this thesis explores both classical diffusion models (1D and 3D) and facilitated diffusion mechanisms.
+The work can be accessed [here](https://github.com/hasifnumerics/Physics-Thesis-on-Facilitated-Diffusion/blob/53074922a8456ad15ed79c68cc65bb34123a2d69/Hasif_Ahmed_Physics_Thesis%20(1).pdf).

 ## Key Findings
 - Demonstrated that facilitated diffusion significantly accelerates transcription factor search times compared to classical diffusion models.